ahmed-lotfy-dev/selfTracker/docs/AUTH_FLOW_ARCHITECTURE.md

     ReRender --> RenderingChildren: AppProviders renders children
     RenderingChildren --> [*]

-    Note right of WaitingForAsync: ⚠️ This is where your<br/>loading state happens!
+    Note right of WaitingForAsync: ⚠️ This is where your\nloading state happens!
-    Note right of StateUpdate: 🎯 This triggers ALL<br/>components to re-render!
+    Note right of StateUpdate: 🎯 This triggers ALL\ncomponents to re-render!
 ```

 **Visual Code Flow:**